 Wyoming: National Museum of Wildlife Art

 A visit to the National Museum of Wildlife Art in Jackson, Wyoming, is a magical experience.
 Built into a hillside, the building itself seems to be one with its natural surroundings.
 Inside, you’ll find breathtaking examples of wildlife art dating as far back as 2,500 B.C.
 Since many of these artworks were created before the invention of photography, they are often the most accurate representations of wildlife in historical context available.
 The museum is especially renowned for its outdoor sculpture trail, which is free to the public and features gorgeous wildlife sculptures meandering through the sage-scented hills and overlooking the National Elk Refuge.
-Next, get your car ready and take one of the 50 best road trips in America.

 Some sites listed here may not be open or may have limited hours or other restrictions due to COVID-19.
 Please check with them before you go.